konveyor/konveyor.github.io/content/Crane/Tools/customPlugIns.md

 	return resp, nil
 }
 ```
-The json is passed in using stdin is a `transform.PluginRequest` which consists of an inline unstructured object and an optional `Extras` map containing additional flags.
-Without any `Extras` the format is identical to the json output from a `kubectl get -o json` call.
+The JSON is passed in using stdin is a `transform.PluginRequest` which consists of an inline unstructured object and an optional `Extras` map containing additional flags.
+Without any `Extras` the format is identical to the JSON output from a `kubectl get -o json` call.

 When adding extra parameters, a map field “extras” is added at the top level (parallel to “apiVersion”, “kind”, etc.).

 Version the plugin development output by passing in the JSOC object on stdin manually during development.
-For example, if the code above  is compiled and run with the following json as input, the output will be `{"version": "v1"}`.
+For example, if the code above  is compiled and run with the following JSON as input, the output will be `{"version": "v1"}`.
 ```
 ./my-plugin
 {